 Session IV: Maximum of 6 units

-- Confirm your request by clicking "Drop Course."
+- Finally, confirm your request by selecting "Drop Course."

-Courses dropped by the 100% refund deadline will not be reflected on the student record/transcript.
-Courses dropped after the 100% refund deadline will be shown as withdrawal (“W”) on the student record/transcript.
-Review the 2022 Summer Session drop/refund deadline schedule.
+Dropping courses before the 100% refund deadline will not appear on the student record/transcript.
+However, courses dropped after the 100% refund deadline will be marked as a withdrawal (“W”) on the student record/transcript.

-Notifying the instructor of your intent to drop, failing to attend class, or notifying the department by fax, phone or email is not considered an official withdrawal and may result in a failing grade and no tuition refund.
+Informing the instructor of your intention to drop, failing to attend class, or notifying the department by fax, phone or email does not constitute an official withdrawal.
+Such actions may lead to a failing grade and no refund of tuition or fees.

 - Letter Grade (yields GPA)

 Students cannot modify their chosen grade option once a certain date is reached in each session.

 During Summer Sessions I-V, students are permitted to enroll in one (1) course using the credit/no credit (pass/fail) option.